awsdocs/amazon-appstream2-developer-guide/doc_source/configure-default-regional-settings.md

 1. While Windows restarts, the AppStream 2\.0 login prompt displays\.
 Wait for 10 minutes before you log in to the image builder again\.
 Otherwise, you may receive an error\.
 After 10 minutes, you can log in as **Administrator**\.

 1. If required, configure additional default regional or language settings\.
 Otherwise, on the image builder desktop, open Image Assistant and install and configure applications for streaming\.
 After you finish configuring your image builder, follow the necessary steps in Image Assistant to finish creating your image\.
-For information about how to create an image, see [Tutorial: Create a Custom AppStream 2\.0 Image](tutorial-image-builder.md)\.
+For information about how to create an image, see [Tutorial: Create a Custom AppStream 2\.0 Image by Using the AppStream 2\.0 Console](tutorial-image-builder.md)\.

 1. Do one of the following:
    + Create a new fleet and choose your new image for the fleet\.
 For more information, see [Create an AppStream 2\.0 Fleet and Stack](set-up-stacks-fleets.md)\.